 5. Prepare the correct quantity of food.
 This can be tricky.
 The easiest rule of thumb is to multiply what your kids eat by the number of guests attending.
 Add a few more snacks on top of that if you think the parents will eat something when they pick up their kids.

 7. Don’t go overboard with snacks.
-The little one might not be hungry for the actual meal.
+The little one might not be hungry for the main party food if you’ve already filled them up on snacks!

 8. Don’t underestimate the importance of the dessert.
-It doesn’t need to be over the top but it should feel special.
+It doesn’t need to be over the top but it should feel special (an easy pudding would be to serve the birthday cake!)

 9. To avoid waste, don’t put all the drinks on the table.
 Instead, bring refills as the party goes.
 This will reduce the number of bottles that get opened but not finished.

-10. If you’ve overestimated the appetites of the young ones, give the parents some of the leftovers.
-This will prevent the food from going stale.
+10. If you’ve overestimated the appetites of the little ones, give the parents some of the leftovers.
+This will prevent the food from going stale and we think you’ll find most parents are happy to oblige!

 Easy, classic kids party foods